Janine-Jiang/regression_learner/README.md

 # regression_learner
-This file contains some regressors that are most commonly used
+This file contains some regressors that I used for QSAR model construction.